NotEski/NotEski/README.md

 Hi there I'm Eski or NotEski (He/Him)

-Currently Learning to be a Full Stack Engineer

-Mainly using this to keep track of my coding projects
+Mainly using this to keep track of my coding projects both work and personal

 https://noteski.github.io/My-Website/